evilcyber.com

 Pull-ups on a street sign

 I will yield at nothing to do my pull-ups!
-(Just for humor; this is not adviced, because in a street with traffic this can be dangerous and damaging the sign can cost some money!)
+(Just for humor; this is not advised, because in a street with traffic this can be dangerous and damaging the sign can cost some money!)

 Improvise Further

-Some pull-up bars may also seem way too low for you to be able to do pull-ups on them, but, again, you just have to use your head.
+Some pull-up bars may also seem way too low for you to do pull-ups on them, but, again, you just have to use your head.
 If you find a low bar, you can do sitting pull-ups, that are just as effective.
 If the bar is too low, you might get a lower range of motion than you would with a full pull-up, but it’s still a great work-out for your lats, maybe with more reps.
 Here’s some examples of this:

 Pull-ups on a walking rail

 A typical walking rail; I can get a great lat workout with this thing, and it’s never in use early in the morning and late at night (it’s a healthcare center that’s open from 9-5).
-You’ll also notice that the bar is slanted, and it will work one lat more than the other.
+You’ll also notice that the bar slants and will work one lat more than the other.
 What I’ll do to fix this is turn around for every new set so it evens out.

 Even a normal table that’s high enough can be used for these sitting pull-ups, although they usually offer a pretty low range of motion.
 It’s always better than nothing though.